roebi/01-02-Webserver-in-Go-on-Podman/README.md

 press **Yes** open the link in your default browser.

-press **Copy link** copies the link in the clipboard, the you have to open a browser and copy (Ctrl-C) the link in the URL.
+press **Copy link** copies the link in the clipboard, the you have to open your favorite browser and copy (Ctrl-C) the link in the URL.

 ### surprise